Tarek-Mostafa/Programming-Foundations-with-JavaScript-HTML-and-CSS/README.md

 # IMPORTANT NOTE:

-For the code to be executed, code should be run at Duke University Code Environment as all the libraries and images are hosted there, at this link -> http://www.dukelearntoprogram.com/course1/example/index.php
+In Week 2 only, for the code to be executed, code should be run at Duke University Code Environment as all the libraries and images are hosted there, at this link -> http://www.dukelearntoprogram.com/course1/example/index.php